Table of Contents

 Just like you gear up for cold weather with a coat, hat, and scarf, dogs gear up for winter weather, too.
 In the colder months, their fur grows thicker and warmer.

 The top layer is long and wiry.
-This layer gives the dog a texture that better protects it from ice and snow than something more fuzzy would.
+This layer gives the dog a texture that better protects it from ice and snow than something fuzzier would.

 The bottom layer is softer and fuzzier.
 It’s called the undercoat.
 This layer provides the insulation it needs to stay warm.
 Fascinatingly, the insulation of the undercoat is also what keeps German shepherds cool in the summer!

-The downside of your German shepherd’s double-coat is that it comes with a lot of shedding.
+The downside of your German shepherd’s double coat is that it comes with a lot of shedding.
 While they usually shed more in the spring and summer, it is important to brush them as they shed in the winter too.
 Keeping their coat healthy helps them stay warm.
+For more information on German Shepherd coats please see this article here.

 How to Tell if Your German Shepherd is Too Cold